MSc by Research projects

 A number of bacterial species have been implicated in causing cancer or making the cancer much worse for the patient.
 This project will study the influence of bacterial species known to cause cancer on human cells grown to mimic the tumour microenvironment.

-Dr Gareth Jones (Senior Research Fellow)
+Dr Gareth Jones (Senior Lecturer)

 Exploiting cytokine action to treat chronic inflammation: